Tuesday, 30 December 2008

 Although religion is still very important, most children write letters to Santa Claus asking for presents rather than to Infant Jesus.
 Some weeks before Christmas people decorate their homes with lights, coloured balls and several other kinds of Christmas decorations.

 On the 24th December (Christmas Eve), many families go to the Midnight Mass ("Missa do Galo").
 Before going to the mass they gather around the table and have supper ("Ceia de Natal" or “Consoada”).
 On Christmas Eve, at supper (“Consoada"), people usually eat boiled codfish, boiled potatoes and boiled cabbage and onions.
 After the meal, people eat traditional fried desserts: "filhós", which are made of fried pumpkin dough; "rabanadas", which are made of bread soaked in milk and which, after being fried, is covered with sugar and cinnamon; "aletria", which is a sweet vermicelli decorated with cinnamon.
 On Christmas Day, people eat roast turkey or roast lamb for lunch; they also eat the traditional desserts.
-Nowadays, many families also include rice and octopus on their Christmas supper or on Christmas lunch.
+Nowadays, many families also include rice and octopus on

 In some parts of the country, people gather around the “Christmas log” (“cepo de Natal”), which is a big piece of wood that burns on the central squares in villages, towns or cities.
 People usually lit the log before the midnight on the 24th and say that it should be used to heat Infant Jesus who is to be born.
 The log is kept lit all through the night and during Christmas day.